krane/krane/README.md

 ## Motivation

-Krane is self-hosted, meaning you bring your own device and install Krane on it.
-The key benefit is **cost per deployment**.
-When comparing prices against other container deployment platforms, prices goes up pretty quickly when running multiple instances of your apps.
-Take Digital Ocean, deploying a container on [app-platform](https://www.digitalocean.com/docs/app-platform/) starts at $5 per instance, this could be the cost of a single Digital Ocean droplet running Krane but with many more deployments and functionality provided and built for you.
+Krane is a self-hosted SaaS container service.
+You bring your own server and install Krane on it to manage your deployments - The benefit is *cost per deployment*.
+Pricing of other platforms such as Digital Ocean's [app-platform](https://www.digitalocean.com/docs/app-platform/) start at $5 per instance.
+A self-hosted solution allows you to own your server (cheap), and the benefit of multiple deployments at the same cost.
+Maintaining and managing your own solution may sound unappealing, however Krane makes the process lightweight, straight-forward and **cheap**.

-Krane isn't a replacement for Kubernetes or ECS or any other container management solution you might see running production applications, instead it's a tool you can leverage to make development of side-projects or small workloads cheap and straight forward.
-In the end, this was the main objective, a productive deployment tool for managing non-critical container workloads on remote servers.
+Krane isn't a replacement for [Kubernetes](https://kubernetes.io/), [ECS](https://aws.amazon.com/ecs/), or any other container orchestration solutions you might see running production applications, instead it's a tool you can leverage to make development of side-projects or small workloads cheap and straight forward.
+In the end, that was the main objective, a productive deployment tool for managing non-critical container workloads on remote servers.

 ## Building from source